Wittelab/orchid/README.md

 At this time, many regulatory and coding features of the human genome have been extensively cataloged, resulting in a wealth of data to mine.
 If we gather enough biological data, we can increase our understanding of each individual mutation and its possible role in cancer, or at least begin to see if patterns emerge from the data.
 A list of features used in our publication and available in our public database can be found here (**Note:** This page is now archived: [web.archive.org](web.archive.org)): [http://wittelab.ucsf.edu/orchid](https://web.archive.org/web/20190109010853/http://wittelab.ucsf.edu/orchid).

 Here's an example.
 If we arrange a set of mutations from a tumor in rows and corresponding feature values in columns, a mutational profile can be created and visualized:
+**NOTE:** You'll immediately see a lot of correlated feature vectors.
+Before training, its crucial to remove them.
 ![Mutational Profile](images/mutational_profiles.png)

-Here large feature values (or more 'severe' categories) are shown as more orange, while smaller (less 'severe') feature values are whiter.
+The scale here is white to orange, depending on feature value.
 There is also a final column of sample labels, which is ultimately what we're interested in learning.
-In other words, this column's values are used to train supervised machine learning algorithms for the purpose of future sample classification.

 # Getting Started